Javier Martinez | Huehuetenango, GuatemalaBluebeard Coffee Roasters

 Elevation: 1780 masl

 Variety: Bourbon, Caturra

-Additional from our import partners at Shared Source:
+Additional information from our import partners at Shared Source:

 Javier has come up with a unique system to homogenize fermentation in processing.
 24 hours after de-pulping cherries the coffee finishes fermentation over a further 12 hours in fresh cold water before being fully washed.
 The controlled temperatures and prolonged time in anaerobic conditions contribute to a very clean, bright and creamy coffee.